Feynman Categories: Introduction

 After giving the definition of a Feynman category, we give an extensive list of examples.
 This can be read in two ways.
 For those familiar with particular examples they can find their favorite in the list and see that the theory applies to it.
 Importantly, for those not familiar with operads and the like, this can serve as a very fast and clear definition.
 Some, but not all, examples are built on graphs.
 This gives a connection to Feynman diagrams which is responsible for the terminology.
 In our setup the graphs are ---crucially--- the morphisms and not the objects.

 Having encoded the theories in this fashion, we can make use of categorical tools, such as Kan-extensions.
-This enables us to define push--forwards, pull--backs, extension by zero etc..
-Indeed we show that ``all'' classical constructions, such as free objects, the PROP generated by an operad, the modular envelope, etc., all push--forwards, pull--backs, are Kan extensions in general.
+This enables us to define pull--backs, push--forwards (left Kan extensions), which are always possible as well as extension by zero (right Kan extension) which sometimes exist, {\it et cetera}.
+Indeed we show that ``all'' classical constructions, such as free objects, the PROP generated by an operad, the modular envelope, etc., are all push--forwards.
 To further extend the applicability, we also consider the enriched version of the theory.

 Among the universal constructions are universal operations, Hopf algebras, model structures, and bar/co-bar and Feynman transforms.
 Examples of universal operations are Gerstenhaber's pre--Lie algebra structure for operads and its cyclic generalization, as well as BV operators etc. The classical examples are collected in Table \ref{univtable}.
 We show that given any Feynman category there is a universal construction for this type of universal operation, which is actually highly calculable.